GabrielSGoncalves/udacity_cloud_devops_engineer_nanodegree/project1_aws_static_website/README.md

 ## Creating a AWS service user for using with Terraform
 In order to use Terraform to define the AWS infrastructure, we need to create an AWS service user using IAM, and grant only the necessary permissions to access the services used in the project.
 This way we would follow the recommended AWS least privilege principle.
-To do it, I used the AWS console (logged in using the student user account provided by Udacity) and created the user `terraform-service-user` using IAM.
-I granted full access to S3 and CloudFront, the two services used in this project (bellow).
+To do it, we used the AWS console (logged in using the student user account provided by Udacity) and created the user `terraform-service-user` using IAM.
+It was granted full access to S3 and CloudFront, the two services used in this project (bellow).

 ![IAM page for Terraform Service Provider](images/iam_terraform_service_user.png)